I've been training in martial arts since the 1980s and consistently since the '90s. I am a 2nd-degree black belt in Kenpo Karate.

 The Myth of the Ninja

 Much of what you hear and see of "Ninja" is pure myth.
 Stories including ninjas began to appear in popular books and plays in Japan around the 1700s.
 These mythical depictions of ninjas had them walking on water and literally becoming invisible.
 Eventually, this idea that they could become invisible got translated into the fictional black suit with the mask to justify the legend.
-Actually there's no proof ninja wore such garb, it is entirely a concoction of storytellers and artists, first used in imagery by an artist named Hokusai and thought to have been based on the uniform worn by theatrical stagehands known as kuroko.
-Fact is, ninja used disguises and the mythical black suit was not one of them.
+Actually, there's no proof ninjas wore such garb, it is entirely a concoction of storytellers and artists, first used in imagery by an artist named Hokusai and thought to have been based on the uniform worn by theatrical stagehands known as kuroko.
+Fact is, ninjas used disguises and the mythical black suit was not one of them.

 So who were the ninja, really?

-Who were the ninjas?
+Who Were the Ninjas?

 Actually, ninjas were spies.
-They engaged in sabotage, assassinations and infiltrations.
+They engaged in sabotage, assassinations, and infiltrations.
 They existed in clans in feudal Japan and were hired by powerful aristocratic landlords to help fight wars using their expertise in espionage.
 To this end, they had no uniform, such as the fictional black suit, but, rather, tried to blend in; so they used disguises.
-They might appear as farmers, servants, priests, entertainers, etc. The point was to spy and infiltrate, sabotage and assassinate.
-They couldn't do that very well by being the center of attention wearing a conspicuous outfit.
+They might appear as farmers, servants, priests, entertainers, etc. The point was to spy and infiltrate, sabotage, and assassinate.
+They couldn't do that very well by being the center of attention by wearing a conspicuous outfit.

-Though the ninja, actually called shinobi, were originally a caste group who inherited their position as professional spies, eventually the daimyo (Japanese feudal lords) began training their own shinobi.
+Though the ninja, actually called shinobi, were originally a caste group who inherited their position as professional spies, eventually, the daimyo (Japanese feudal lords) began training their own shinobi.

 And, as the story goes, shinobi eventually made their way into folklore.
 By the time you start seeing ninjas in the West, the image is tainted by James Bond movies and other films, and even comic books, that further perpetuate legends of the ninja.